Walter Baker & Company: History

 "...There is a romance connected with the charming Viennese girl who served as the model, which is well worth telling.
 One of the leading journals of Vienna has thrown some light on the Baltauf, or Baldauf, family to which the subject of Liotard's painting belonged.
 Anna, or Annerl, as she was called by friends and relatives, was the daughter of Melchior Baltauf, a knight, who was living in Vienna in 1760, when Liotard was in that city making portraits of some members of the Austrian Court.
 It is not clear whether Anna was earning her living as a chocolate bearer at that time or whether she posed as a society belle in that becoming costume; but, be that as it may, her beauty won the love of a prince of the Empire, whose name, Dietrichstein, is known now only because he married the charming girl who was immortalized by a great artist.
 The marriage caused a great deal of talk in Austrian society at the time, and many different stories have been told about it.
 The prejudices of caste have always been very strong in Vienna, and a daughter of a knight, even if well-to-do, was not considered a suitable match for a member of the court.
 It is said that on the wedding day Anna invited the chocolate bearers with whom she had worked or played, and in "sportive joy at her own elevation" offered her hand to them saying, " Behold! now that I am a princess you may kiss my hand."
 She was probably about twenty years of age when the portrait was painted in 1760, and she lived until 1825..."

 The company was sold in 1896, following the death of Pierce, to the Forbes Syndicate.
 They greatly expanded the factory, adding the Powder House, the Ware Mill, the Preston Mill, the Forbes Mill, and the Baker Administrative Building over the next thirty years.
 The Forbes Syndicate advertised Baker's chocolate in magazines such as the Youth Companion, Booklovers' Magazine, Red Book Magazine, and Liberty.

-The Forbes Syndicate had the idea to reinforce loyalty to the brand by giving out coupons that could be redeemed for bone china services, bookends, spoons and serving trays as well as the very popular cookbook, which was published every year.
+The Forbes Syndicate had the idea to reinforce loyalty to the brand by giving out coupons that could be redeemed for bone china services, bookends, spoons, and serving trays as well as the very popular cookbook, which was published every year.

-The Postum Cereal Company bought Walter Baker & Company in 1927 and moved the production to Delaware in 1965.
-By 1995, the Walter Baker & Company was incorporated into Kraft Foods.
+The Postum Cereal Company bought Walter Baker & Company in 1927, Postum became General Foods two years later and moved the production to Delaware in 1965.
+By 1995, Walter Baker & Company was incorporated into Kraft Foods, now Kraft Heinz.
+The former Dorchester factory buildings now make up most of the Dorchester-Milton Lower Mills Industrial District.